cea-trust-platform/trust-documentation/doc/source/quick_start.md

 - Change the field post-processing period from 1s to 0.5s (keyword **dt_post**).

 - Add vorticity to the list of post-processed fields.
-To find the appropriate keyword, refer to [](user_guide/reference/index.rst).
+To find the appropriate keyword, refer to {ref}`existing-and-predefined-fields-target`.

 - You can also access useful resources locally in the **TRUST** index.
 Take a few minutes to find test cases containing a particular keyword using the [Keywords]{.underline} link in:
 ```